kallaway/100-days-of-code/log.md

 **Thoughts**:

-Really have to take a look at the @FreeCodeCamp(:frie:) Wikipedia zipline !!
+Really have to take a look at the @FreeCodeCamp(:fire:) Wikipedia zipline !!

 Not a great deal of stuff [it feels like] done today!